Maayank18/CodeReviewerPro/README.md

 ## ✨ Features

-Review Current File – Analyzes only the file currently open in the editor.
+1.Review Current File – Analyzes only the file currently open in the editor.

-Review Workspace – Scans and reviews all supported files in the project.
+2.Review Workspace – Scans and reviews all supported files in the project.

-Review Path – Reviews a specific file or folder using a relative (../) or absolute path.
+3.Review Path – Reviews a specific file or folder using a relative (../) or absolute path.

-AI Code Suggestions – Detects bugs, bad practices, and improvement opportunities.
+4.AI Code Suggestions – Detects bugs, bad practices, and improvement opportunities.

-Auto-Fix Support – Automatically applies AI-generated fixes with one click.
+5.Auto-Fix Support – Automatically applies AI-generated fixes with one click.

-Cancellation Support – Allows stopping a running review at any time.
+6.Cancellation Support – Allows stopping a running review at any time.

-Secure API Key Storage – Stores Gemini API key safely using VS Code Secrets API.
+7.Secure API Key Storage – Stores Gemini API key safely using VS Code Secrets API.
 ---

 ## 🛠️ Installation